 You may have heard critics say that President Obama is spending money wildly and running up our debt.
-According to this article from Forbes, Obama has increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
+According to this article from Forbes, during his first term, Obama increased spending by 1.4% annually, far less than President Reagan (8.7%) or George W. Bush (8.1%).
 According to a more recent article from the Washington Post, Obama has increased spending 3.3% annually.
 In either case, Obama has increased spending less than any president since Eisenhower.

 Sources: Who Is the Smallest Government Spender Since Eisenhower?
 Would You Believe It's Barack Obama?
 Forbes magazine.